-Runners inflicted with high hamstring tendonitis complain of deep buttock pain, difficulty when sitting, and deep posterior upper thigh pain.
+The WHO medical classification list states that based on the area that is affected on the hamstring, tendonitis can be experienced in different parts.
+Thus, one can have distal hamstring tendonitis, lower hamstring tendonitis, proximal hamstring tendonitis, high hamstring tendonitis or lateral hamstring tendonitis.
+Runners inflicted with high hamstring tendonitis complain of deep buttock pain, difficulty when sitting, and deep posterior upper thigh pain and upper hamstring pain.
 This is due to the inflammation of the hamstring tendon.

-Want to know more about high hamstring tendonitis?
-Keep reading for all the details.
+Want to know more about high hamstring injuries?
+Keep reading to get the details for high hamstring tendonitis.

-Unlike an acute hamstring strain, the pain in high hamstring tendonitis develops gradually and it is aggravated by repetitive activities like running, riding, driving, and worsened by prolonged sitting.
+Unlike an acute strain, the pain in upper hamstring develops gradually and it is aggravated by activities like running, riding, driving, and worsened by prolonged sitting.

 Causes of High Hamstring Tendonitis

-By now you may have a fair idea that repetitive activities for a prolonged time period prompt high hamstring tendonitis condition.
-This is because such activities place a strain on the tendon, irritating it.
+By now you may have a fair idea that repeating the above activities for a longer period of time may trigger high hamstring tendonitis condition.
+This is because such activities strain the tendon and irritate it.

 Symptoms of High Hamstring Tendonitis